 In addition to owning and contributing wastes to the Terminal, Shell also has generated, and continues to generate, waste through grading, construction, and demolition in contaminated areas.
+See generally, Ex.
+H at 7-8, 14.
 Shell claims that it cannot be held accountable for the risks of wastes generated through mobilization, management, and transport of legacy contamination.
-However, as the present
+However, as the present contaminants are further subjected to Shell's control through intentional processes of action or inaction, Shell is generating such wastes.
+Shell routinely collects and conveys legacy contaminants in the soils on the site through grading, excavation, and other Terminal construction and management activities.
+Id.